 Phase 4 Notes:

-Deliver close-out documents, as specified in the Lease, to Client: To the facility teams or global real estate departments where necessary.
+Deliver close-out documents, as specified in the lease, to the client: To the facility teams or global real estate departments where necessary.

 Additional Services: Services During Relocation